 (a) A permit, permit modification, or permit renewal may be issued only if all of the following conditions have been met:

-(A) The Department has received a complete application for a permit, permit modification, or permit renewal, except that a complete application need not be received before issuance of a general permit under OAR 340-218-0090;
+(A) DEQ has received a complete application for a permit, permit modification, or permit renewal, except that a complete application need not be received before issuance of a general permit under OAR 340-218-0090;

-(B) Except for modifications qualifying for minor permit modification procedures under OAR 340-218-0170, the Department has complied with the requirements for public participation under OAR 340-218-0210;
+(B) Except for modifications qualifying for minor permit modification procedures under OAR 340-218-0170, DEQ has complied with the requirements for public participation under OAR 340-218-0210;

-(C) The Department has complied with the requirements for notifying and responding to affected States under OAR 340-218-0230(2);
+(C) DEQ has complied with the requirements for notifying and responding to affected States under OAR 340-218-0230(2);

 (D) The conditions of the permit provide for compliance with all applicable requirements and the requirements of this division; and

-(E) The EPA has received a copy of the proposed permit and any notices required under OAR 340-218-0230(1) and(2), and has not objected to issuance of the permit under 340-218-0230(3) within the time period specified therein or such earlier time as agreed to with the Department if no changes were made to the draft permit.
+(E) The EPA has received a copy of the proposed permit and any notices required under OAR 340-218-0230(1) and(2), and has not objected to issuance of the permit under 340-218-0230(3) within the time period specified therein or such earlier time as agreed to with DEQ if no changes were made to the draft permit.

-(b) When a multiple-source permit includes air contaminant sources subject to the jurisdiction of the Department and the Regional Agency, the Department may require that it will be the permit issuing agency.
-In such cases, the Department and the Regional Authority will otherwise maintain and exercise all other aspects of their respective jurisdictions over the permittee;
+(b) When a multiple-source permit includes air contaminant sources subject to the jurisdiction of DEQ and LRAPA, DEQ may require that it will be the permit issuing agency.
+In such cases, DEQ and LRAPA will otherwise maintain and exercise all other aspects of their respective jurisdictions over the permittee;

 (c) Denial of a Permit.
-If the Department proposes to deny issuance of a permit, permit renewal, permit modification, or permit amendment, it must notify the applicant by registered or certified mail of the intent to deny and the reasons for denial.
+If DEQ proposes to deny issuance of a permit, permit renewal, permit modification, or permit amendment, it must notify the applicant by registered or certified mail of the intent to deny and the reasons for denial.
 The denial will become effective 60 days from the date of mailing of such notice unless within that time the applicant requests a hearing.
 Such a request for hearing must be made in writing to the Director and must state the grounds for the request.
 Any hearing held will be conducted pursuant to the applicable provisions of ORS Chapter 183;

-(d) The Department or Lane Regional Air Pollution Agency is the permitting authority for purposes of the 18 month requirement contained in 42 USC ¦ 7661b(c) and this subsection.
-Except as provided under the initial transition plan or under regulations promulgated under Title IV of the FCAA or under this division for the permitting of affected sources under the national acid rain program, the Department will take final action on each permit application (including a request for permit modification or renewal) within 18 months after receiving a complete application.
-In the case of any complete permit application containing an early reductions demonstration pursuant to OAR 340-244-0100, the Department will take final action within 9 months of receipt;
+(d) DEQ or LRAPA is the permitting authority for purposes of the 18 month requirement contained in 42 USC ¦ 7661b(c) and this subsection.
+Except as provided under the initial transition plan or under regulations promulgated under Title IV of the FCAA or under this division for the permitting of affected sources under the national acid rain program, DEQ will take final action on each permit application (including a request for permit modification or renewal) within 18 months after receiving a complete application.
+In the case of any complete permit application containing an early reductions demonstration pursuant to OAR 340-244-0100, DEQ will take final action within 9 months of receipt;

-(e) The Department will promptly provide notice to the applicant of whether the application is complete.
-Unless the Department requests additional information or otherwise notifies the applicant of incompleteness within 60 days of receipt of an application, the application will be deemed complete.
-For modifications processed through minor permit modification procedures, OAR 340-218-0170(2), the Department will not require a completeness determination;
+(e) DEQ will promptly provide notice to the applicant of whether the application is complete.
+Unless DEQ requests additional information or otherwise notifies the applicant of incompleteness within 60 days of receipt of an application, the application will be deemed complete.
+For modifications processed through minor permit modification procedures, OAR 340-218-0170(2), DEQ will not require a completeness determination;

-(f) The Department will provide a review report that sets forth the legal and factual basis for the draft permit conditions (including references to the applicable statutory or regulatory provisions).
-The Department will send this report to the EPA and to any other person who requests it;
+(f) DEQ will provide a review report that sets forth the legal and factual basis for the draft permit conditions (including references to the applicable statutory or regulatory provisions).
+DEQ will send this report to the EPA and to any other person who requests it;